MLH/mlh-policies/member-event-guidelines.md

 * **North America:** United States, Canada, and Mexico.
 * **Europe** : United Kingdom, the European Union, and select other European countries.
 * **Asia-Pacific** : India, Sri Lanka, Nepal, and select countries in Southeast Asia, East Asia, and Australasia.
-* **Digital Events** : We can work with digital events in any of the above countries or regions.
 Countries outside of the above service area will require approval.
 This shouldn’t stop you from applying, but if you want to be sure email us at league@mlh.io.

 **Duration.** Member Events are typically 24 to 48 hours long and take place over a weekend (usually Friday to Sunday).
 Judging and prizes are typically awarded at the end of your hackathon on Sunday.
 If you’re planning on awarding prizes post-event, speak with your HCM.

 **Language.** We are only able to work with events that have an English-language website and make announcements during the event in English.
 If you live in a country where English is not the native language, we encourage you to make announcements and provide information in both languages.
+You will have to have a team member who is fluent in both English and the other language/s your event is making announcements in to talk with the HCM you will have before the event and the representative we send to your event in the case of any incidents that may occur.

 ## Agreements